She Declined Med School to Play in a Band – What’s Next for Chloe & the Steel Strings?

 It was soon time for Chloe’s interview at the University of Toledo Medical Center in September 2017.
 The interview began with an introductory video about all Toledo has to offer: the video showed shots of the Toledo skyline, accompanied by an ironic number of shots about music and performance – people singing, playing guitar and recording music.
 She felt immediately out of place, acknowledging for the first time that music was her true calling and biggest dream.
 Chloe left the interview feeling uneasy about her future… She received her medical school acceptance letter a month later and declined the offer, to the dismay of many family and friends.
 However, Chloe is confident in her ability to achieve her goals, and knows she won’t regret the decision to chase her dreams.

 Their new single, “Like Mad,” describes the story of Chloe and Connor’s young relationship as Chloe struggled to hold back her feelings for Connor in a world where people are afraid of getting too close.
-It is available on all major music outlets on October 1, 2018.
+It is available now on all major music outlets.

-“Chloe and the Steel Strings is on the rise…” – The Toledo Blade
+“Chloe & the Steel Strings is on the rise…” – The Toledo Blade

 “Though the band is young in more ways than one…that fact belies their comfortable stage presence and effortless energy.” – The Toledo City Paper

-“… Chloe and the Steel Strings is the areas hottest band…” – Beinstrumental Foundation
+“… Chloe & the Steel Strings is the areas hottest band…” – Beinstrumental Foundation

 Like Mad – Promo Video

 Live Performance – Covers of Blind Melon, The Black Keys, and Tom Petty

 - Waterloo Arts Festival 2018 – Cleveland, OH